 Grilled on a cedar plank, smaller shrimp will take about 4 minutes on each side and jumbo shrimp will take about 6 minutes of each side.
 If you will be leaving the shells on, add another 2-4 minutes to cooking time.
 You are looking for pink color on and inside the shell.

-Note: If deciding to leave the shells on, the shrimp will not be cleaned out.
-Personally, I always prefer to clean out the shrimp and devein it but some people prefer not to.
-It can be a personal decisions.
+PRO TIP: If deciding to leave the shells on, the shrimp will not be cleaned out.
+Personally, I always prefer to clean out the shrimp and devein it, but some people prefer not to.
+Just remember, if shrimp is not cleaned out, it’s stomach and the content will stay in the shrimp you eat.

 - 1 lb shrimp